google/libnop/docs/format.md

 an encoded table are treated as errors by the library.

-In order to make parsing an entry with an unknown id easier the encoded bytes of the entry's value are wrapped in a binary container.
+In order to make parsing an entry with an unknown id easier the encoded bytes of the entry's value are wrapped in a sized byte string.
 This makes it possible to skip the value without parsing it at all.
-The binary container is permitted to be larger than required for the encoded value to make it easier to handle types that over estimate their size during encode. `nop::Handle` is an example of a type that over estimates its size; this is necessary because the value of the
+The sized byte string is permitted to be larger than required for the encoded value to make it easier to handle types that over estimate their size during encode. `nop::Handle` is an example of a type that over estimates its size; this is necessary because the value of the